 Frame: Polymer with molded-in accessory rail

 The polymer grip has a stippled finished applied on all sides.
 The 12-round blued steel magazines have a finger rest extension on the base.
 They drop freely and smoothly.
-The magazine release button is on the left side along with the slide release and the 1911-style manual safety, which locks the slide when applied.
+The magazine release button is on the left side along with the slide release and the 1911-style manual safetyA Manual Safety is a button or lever that is designed to immobilize the firing mechanism of the gun, preventing it from firing., which locks the slide when applied.
 Dual Glock-style takedown latches make disassembly easy.
 Note that the trigger must be pulled at the end of the disassembly process to release the slide from the frame.

 The trigger operation is unique for a pistol of this type due to its repeat-strike capability.
 When the first round is chambered, it pre-cocks the trigger.
 The trigger will travel through a half-inch of take-up before engaging.
 Call this extra insurance against accidental discharge.
 The repeat strikes are different.
 There is only a quarter of an inch of travel before the trigger begins to engage.